Insulin quality questions have diabetes experts scrambling

 Insulin makers stand by their products, saying they meet strict government quality regulations.
 Diabetes experts say there's little chance that insulin being sold nationwide is so degraded.

-"If that were true, then you would have the emergency rooms full with uncontrolled diabetic patients," said Bernd Meihbohm, a pharmaceutical sciences professor and research director at the University of Tennessee College of Pharmacy.
+"If that were true, then you would have the emergency rooms full with uncontrolled diabetic patients," said Bernd Meibohm, a pharmaceutical sciences professor and research director at the University of Tennessee College of Pharmacy.

 Experts say there are multiple methods of testing insulin concentrations and that Carter's group used a sophisticated one, known as LCMS for short.